-If you get the Can’t take screenshot due to security policy on your Android, you’re probably trying to take screenshots in Chrome’s Incognito mode or in an app that contains sensitive data.
+If you get the Can’t take the screenshot due to the security policy on your Android, you’re probably trying to take screenshots in Chrome’s Incognito mode or in an app that contains sensitive data.
 Reddit is an exception because its official app prohibits screenshots, too.
 The Chrome Incognito mode has a way around but you’re out of luck with most apps.
 We explain why is this the case below and present a way to enable screenshots in Chrome Incognito mode.

 How to bypass the Can’t take screenshot due to security policy on Android

 It all depends.
 Certain apps come with no-screenshot policies for security reasons and there’s no way to do anything about this.
 Unless you meddle with Magisk but that’s still not a guarantee and we definitely don’t suggest rooting your device if you don’t know what are you doing.

 These rules especially apply to banking apps and apps that carry a lot of sensitive data like password managers.
 But also by Reddit’s official app and others.
 By not allowing screenshots, the app or website prevents third-party apps to access the screenshot and, therefore, gaining access to your passwords, banking credentials, or personal data of other sorts.